savi-lang/savi/spec/compiler/type_check.viewpoints.mare.spec.md

 ---

-It reflects viewpoint adaptation in the return type of a prop getter:
+It reflects viewpoint adaptation in the return type of a property getter:

 ```mare
     outer_box Outer'box = Outer.new